jokob-sk/NetAlertX/docs/PLUGINS_DEV.md

 - `"name":"name_value"` - is used as a wildcard replacement in the `CMD` setting value by using curly brackets `{name_value}`.
 The wildcard is replaced by the result of the `"value" : "param_value"` and `"type":"type_value"` combo configuration below.
 - `"type":"<sql|setting>"` - is used to specify the type of the params, currently only 2 supported (`sql`,`setting`).
   - `"type":"sql"` - will execute the SQL query specified in the `value` property.
 The sql query needs to return only one column.
-The column is flattened and separated by commas (`,`), e.g: `SELECT dev_MAC from DEVICES` -> `Internet,74:ac:74:ac:74:ac,44:44:74:ac:74:ac`.
+The column is flattened and separated by commas (`,`), e.g: `SELECT devMac from DEVICES` -> `Internet,74:ac:74:ac:74:ac,44:44:74:ac:74:ac`.
 This is then used to replace the wildcards in the `CMD` setting.
   - `"type":"setting"` - The setting code name.
 A combination of the value from `unique_prefix` + `_` + `function` value, or otherwise the code name you can find in the Settings page under the Setting display name, e.g. `PIHOLE_RUN`.
 - `"value": "param_value"` - Needs to contain a setting code name or SQL query without wildcards.
 - `"timeoutMultiplier" : true` - used to indicate if the value should multiply the max timeout for the whole script run by the number of values in the given parameter.